-\section{Block-encoding approach for linear systems with uniform condition number}
+\subsection{Block-encoding approach for linear systems with uniform condition number}

-Having constructed a unitary block-encoding for the preconditioned matrix~$A_p$ in Appendix~\ref{apx:BEncode_Ap}, we use the QSVT approach~\cite{GSL+19} to generate a quantum solution for the preconditioned linear system $A_p\ket{\bm{u}_p}=\ket{\bm{b}_p}$, where $A_p$ has a bounded condition number as~$\kappa_p\leq c$ for~$c$ a constant number independent of the size of the matrix~$A_p$.
-In particular, we show that the bounded condition number enables constructing a simpler polynomial approximation for the inverse function compared to the general case given in Lemmas~17--19 of Ref.~\cite{CKS17}.
+Having constructed a unitary block-encoding for the preconditioned matrix~$A_P$ in Appendix~\ref{apx:BEncode_Ap}, the QSVT approach~\cite{GSL+19} can be used to generate a quantum solution for the preconditioned linear system $A_P\ket{\bm{u}_P}=\ket{\bm{b}_P}$, where $A_P$ has a bounded condition number as~$\kappa_p\leq c$ for~$c$ a constant number independent of the size of the matrix~$A_P$.
+Here we show that the bounded condition number enables constructing a simpler polynomial approximation for the inverse function compared to the general case given in Lemmas~17--19 of Ref.~\cite{CKS17}.

-To solve a linear system by QSVT, we need to find an odd polynomial that $\varepsilon$-approximates the inverse function~$\textsc{inv}(x):=1/x$ over the range of singular values~$\sigma_\ell$ of~$A_p$, which belong to the interval $I_c:=[1/c,1]$ by the discussion in Appendix~\ref{apx:qmi}.
+To solve a linear system by QSVT, we need to find an odd polynomial that $\varepsilon$-approximates the inverse function~$\textsc{inv}(x):=1/x$ over the range of singular values~$\sigma_\ell$ of~$A_P$, which belong to the interval $I_c:=[1/c,1]$ by the discussion in Appendix~\ref{apx:qmi}.
 As required by QSVT, the polynomial must be bounded in magnitude by~$1$.
 So we seek a polynomial approximation to the rescaled inverse function~$(1/2c)1/x$ on~$I_c$.
 Notice that this function has magnitude~$\leq 1/2$ because of the prefactor~$1/2$; this prefactor is only used for later simplification~\cite[p.~24]{MRT+21}.
-The output of the QSVT is then an approximation of~$(1/2c)A^{-1}_p$.
+The output of the QSVT is then an approximation of~$(1/2c)A^{-1}_P$.
 Therefore, due to the multiplicative factor~$1/2c$, we seek an~$\varepsilon/2c$ approximation to the rescaled function, which yields an~$\varepsilon$ approximation to~$\textsc{inv}$.

 We provide the appropriate polynomial in the following lemma.